blynkkk/docs/blynk.cloud/device-mqtt-api/authentication.md

 - Secure SSL/TLS port:    **`8883`**
 - Secure WebSocket ports: **`443`, `9443`** (path must be **`/mqtt`**)

+The broker will accept connections from `MQTTv3.1.1` and `MQTTv5.0` clients.

 ## Authentication

 MQTT client configuration: